FAQs for participants

 Which companies will be hosting participants?

-StepOne is working with companies based in the San Francisco Bay Area, New York City and Spain that have a high dependency on computer science and engineering, good track records, and provide a good environment for innovative entrepreneurs.
+StepOne is working with companies based in the San Francisco Bay Area and New York City that have a high dependency on computer science and engineering, good track records, and provide a good environment for innovative entrepreneurs.
 The identities of hosting companies will be released to candidates during the matching process.

 Will this program require a visa for the internship in USA?